CodedVeli/Lingo-Translator/README.md

 # Browser Compatibility

 The project uses various web technologies and APIs, and browser compatibility may vary.
 Make sure you're using a modern browser that supports the required features, such as speech recognition and the Clipboard API.
-The webpage works in firefox
+The webpage works in firefox.

 # Installation